How Donorbox Form Fields Are Mapped to Your Salesforce Account

 When the first donation to this campaign is made, Donorbox pushes the data to the connected Salesforce account.

-We first check if that particular campaign is present in Salesforce.
+First, the integration checks if that particular campaign is present in Salesforce.
 If it’s not present, a new campaign is created in Salesforce and the donation is pushed after that.

 Campaign

-We use the following fields in the Salesforce campaign object:
+Our integration uses the following fields in the Salesforce campaign object:

 • Campaign Name